How to Create Watercolor Calligraphy – The Basics

 With a Tombow, you need to hold the pen at about a 45 degree angle to get those thick and thin lines.
 But with an actual brush, that’s too extreme of an angle.
 You’ll lose control of the tip and it will shoot out in unexpected ways, ruining your watercolor lettering.
 Instead, hold the brush at about a 20 degree angle, or almost upright.
 That gives you more control over the tip and allows you to manage those unruly bristles.

-It will feel different for every brush you use, so make sure you practice to get the feel of it!
+It will feel different with the different paint brushes you use, so make sure you practice to get the feel of it!
 And like I said, this is kinda hard to explain in words.
 You’ll just have to watch the video to get a better idea of what I mean.
 Sorry!

 Control the Water